BFS versus DFS for fixed-level targets in ordered trees: Search in case of a known target level

-Our next goal will be to obtain an explicit formula for $\totalDTrunc(n,\ell )$, which we will do by exploiting a particular symmetry and by finding a related generating function.
-Recall from Section~\ref{sec:totalB} that
+Our next goal will be to prove a statement on $\totalDTrunc(n,\ell )$ exploiting a particular symmetry, which will be used later to find the asymptotic average time complexity of the truncated DFS algorithm.
+Recall from Section~\ref{sec:fibo} that

 where $k=k(T)$ is the number of non-root nodes in $T$ at levels smaller than $\ell$ and $m=m(T)$ is the number of nodes in $T$ at level $\ell$. \begin{theorem} For all $n \geq 1$ and $0 \leq \ell \leq n$, we have